mattvalentine/listenup/README.md

 ## Two Versions

 You'll see that there are two versions of the python script.
-One is the initial setup with synchronous STT, and the other attempts to add asynchronous STT and greater interaction through the use of a button.
+One is the initial setup with synchronous STT, and the other adds asynchronous STT and greater interaction through the use of a button.

+In the more interactive version, holding the microphone down (pressing the button below it) trains the system to watch for new keywords.
+Then when it hears those words it'll alert the user.
+It uses a scoring system that decays the value of common words to distinguish them from more specific words.